jhu-dvrk/dvrk-readthedocs/docs/pages/references/generations.rst

 * Classic PSMs and ECMs (ver1) with QLA based arm controllers
 * Classic SUJ (ver1) with QLA based SUJ controller
 * Si PSMs (ver2) and ECMs (ver3) with dRAC based arm controllers
-* S and Si SUJ (ver2) with dESSJ and dRAC based arm controllers
+* S and Si SUJ (ver2) with dSIB and dRAC based arm controllers

 Not supported: